-- The third CARAPHIN regional 1) course would have been held, with participants from 14 countries trained veterinary epidemiology, economics and CTOP loss assessment, project identification and formulation, use of computers and relevant software programmes - 2) On-site visits to countries would be performed by the project staff to evaluate the national units and provide technical assistance (on-site training) where needed. - 5.3 Implementation of the processing units for the project area.
+- 1) The third CARAPHIN regional course would have been held, with participants from countries trained epidemiology. veterinary crop loss economics and assessment, project identification and formulation. use of computers and relevant software programmes - 2) On-site visits to countries would be performed by the project staff to evaluate the national units and provide technical assistance (on-site training) where needed. - 5.3 Implementation of the processing units for the project area.

-The information/epidemiology units in each country would have been consolidated and interrelated through GARAPHIN.
+The information/epidemiology units in each country would have been consolidated and interrelated through CARAPHIN.

-- Protection services would be applying the technologies and methods transferred through the CARAPHIN training courses in epidemiology and computer use, and would have improved the quality of the information they generate for decision making by political and technical authorities - 2) CARAPHIN Newsletter would continue being published biannually and disseminate within the region relevant information generated by the countries
+- 1) The Animal Health and Plant Protection services would be applying the technologies and methods transferred through the CARAPHIN training courses in epidemiology and computer use, and would have improved the quality of the information they generate for decision making by political and technical authorities - 2) CARAPHIN Newsletter would continue being published biannually and disseminate within the region relevant information generated by the countries